vavr-io/vavr/CONTRIBUTING.md

 _Source: [OpenJDK Developers Guide v0.777, Kinds of Compatibility](http://cr.openjdk.java.net/~darcy/OpenJdkDevGuide/OpenJdkDevelopersGuide.v0.777.html#compatibility)_

-Javaslang retains binary backwards compatability (drop in replacement jar) for major versions.
-Semantic (intended) behavioral compatibility is also retained (bug fixes may change unintended behaviours).
+Javaslang retains binary backwards compatability (drop in replacement jar) within the same major version.
+Behavioral compatibility is also retained (bug fixes may change unintended behaviours).

 We currently check for API changes (which may affect the binary compatibility) using the maven-bundle-plugin: